gauriiiiiiiiiiii/3d_widget_app/README.md

 🎲 **3D Rotating Object:** Displays a dynamic 3D cube rendered with Three.js.
 🔄 **Continuous Rotation:** The cube continuously rotates along its Y-axis.
-🖱️ **Mouse Interaction:** Tilts on its X and Y axes in response to mouse movement over the widget area – adding interactivity!
-📱 **Responsive Container:** Fits responsively in a defined container (default 600x400px), adapting width to viewport 📏
-💡 **Basic Lighting:** Ambient + directional lighting for depth & realism 🎨
+🖱️ **Mouse Interaction:** Tilts on its X and Y axes in response to mouse movement over the widget area 📱 **Responsive Container:** Fits responsively in defined container (600x400px) adapting width to viewport 💡 **Basic Lighting:** Ambient + directional lighting for depth & realism 🎨
 ❌ **WebGL Fallback:** Displays a friendly message if the browser doesn’t support WebGL 🌐
 🎛️ **Rotation Speed Control:** A slick slider lets users control rotation speed in real-time 🕹️